 “All three of these varieties have the rapid autumn development character that helps them grow away from establishment challenges,” points out Bayer campaign manager, Edward Hagues.

 “And now they offer the additional assurance of a simple risk-sharing scheme should early flea beetle or other establishment pressures prove too intense.”

-To take advantage of scheme, all growers need to do is purchase their seed through one of DEKALB’s many participating distributors and register with them or at www.cropscience.bayer.co.uk/dk-establishment/.
+To take advantage of scheme, all growers need to do is purchase their seed through one of DEKALB’s many participating distributors and register with them and at www.cropscience.bayer.co.uk/dk-establishment/.

-Distributor-validated claims for crops before September 20 failing to establish by the end of October will be issued with £100/bag credit.
+Distributor-validated claims for crops drilled before September 20th that fail to establish by the end of October will be issued with £100/bag credit.
 For a claim to qualify it will be an uninterrupted block of more than 6Ha planted with the eligible hybrids.

 “Together our 2020 scheme and market-leading hybrid genetics provide growers with the best establishment support in the business so they can have the greatest confidence in continuing to grow oilseed rape,” Mr Hagues stresses.

 From establishment to harvest we can provide insight about crop management and protection to help maximise yields.

 New generations of DEKALB hybrids combine top yield-protecting traits for your unique field.